New Zealand Food Guide

 Cultural Significance:

-Wellington represents New Zealand's creative class and food innovation.
-Government, arts, and tech sectors drive sophisticated dining culture.
-Wellington on a Plate festival attracts foodies nationwide.
+Wellington is the home of New Zealand's creative class, and its government, arts, and tech workers sustain a serious dining culture.
+The Wellington on a Plate festival draws food lovers from across the country.

 Signature Dishes: